Oxsomi/core3/README.md

   - maxGeometryOutputVertices of >=256.
   - maxGeometryShaderInvocations of >=32.
   - maxGeometryTotalOutputComponents of >=1024.
+- maxMemoryAllocationCount of 4096 or higher.
+- maxBoundDescriptorSets of 4 or higher.
+- maxDescriptorSetStorageBuffersDynamic of  >=16.
+- maxDescriptorSetUniformBuffersDynamic of >=32.

+##### Resource binding tiers

+###### EResourceBindingTier_Low

+- maxPerStageDescriptorSamplers of 16 or higher.
+- maxPerStageDescriptorUniformBuffers of 31 or higher.
+- maxPerStageDescriptorStorageBuffers of 31 or higher.
+- maxPerStageDescriptorSampledImages of 96 or higher.
+- maxPerStageDescriptorStorageImages of 8 or higher.
+- maxPerStageResources of 127 or higher.
+- maxDescriptorSetSamplers of 80 or higher.
+- maxDescriptorSetUniformBuffers of 155 or higher.
+- maxDescriptorSetStorageBuffers of 155 or higher.
+- maxDescriptorSetSampledImages of 480 or higher.
+- maxDescriptorSetStorageImages of 40 or higher.

+###### EResourceBindingTier_High

+- Everything mentioned in resource tier low but with a limit of 200k or higher.
+- maxPerStageResources of 1M or higher.

 #### List of DirectX12 requirements

 - DirectX12 Feature level 12_1.
 - WDDM 2.7 and above.
+- Default of EResourceBindingTier_High.
 - GPU:
   - Nvidia Maxwell 2nd gen and above.
   - AMD GCN 5 and above.